ogabriel/setuper/README.md

 - [ ] allow to be run as root
 - [ ] add a way to use transactions/checksums to avoid doing too much work
 - [ ] add way to download the package on other places, like a ppa and on AUR
+- [ ] add options to be less strict and dont ask as many questions

 ## Motivation, Inspirations and alternatives